Umiaites

-Umiaites is a Late Jurassic (Tithonian stage) ammonitid included in the Olcostephanidae which is part of the perisphinctaceae.
+Umiaites is a Late Jurassic (Tithonian stage) ammonitid included in the Olcostephanidae which is part of the Perisphinctoidea.
 The type is Umiaites rajnathi Spath, 1931.

 The shell of Umiaites is large, reaching a diameter of 16 cm or greater, and evolute with a wide shallow umbilicus.
 Flanks are flat to gently curving.
 Whorls overlap the previous by a fourth.

 So far, Umiaites is known only from Kutch in western India and is considered endemic to the region.
 Related genera include Spiticeras and Proniceras, with different distribution.